 Meet Lenna Young Andrews —

-“It is clear that creativity can be both born and made.
+It is clear that creativity can be both born and made.
 While some people may have a natural ability or inclination towards creative thinking, others may need to develop their skills over time with practice and dedication.
-Ultimately, creativity is a skill that can be learned and honed regardless of age or background.”
+Ultimately, creativity is a skill that can be learned and honed regardless of age or background.

 About Lenna

 I’ve been keen on creating since I was a child.
-My family always supported my drawing, painting, sewing, beading, poetry, and taking modern dance classes.
+My family always supported me drawing, painting, sewing, beading, writing poetry and taking modern dance classes.
 My dad was especially supportive.
-He was creative himself, with exceptional woodworking skills.
-Dad shared his knowledge and skills with my husband Steve when we moved to Florida.
-They set up a wood shop together; refinished some of dad’s handmade boats, created bookshelves and wooden spoons.
-Creativity does run in my family; The American Impressionist, William Glackens (1870-1938) is my Great Uncle.
-My curated page about him is here on this site.
+He loved making things and had exceptional woodworking skills.
+Dad shared his knowledge with my husband Steve when we moved to Florida.
+They set up a workshop together and refinished dad’s handmade boats.
+They created two bookshelves together and dad showed Steve how to make wooden spoons.

-Lenna lives on the SW coast of Florida with her husband Steven Deming, who is also an artist.
+Lenna lives on the SW coast of Florida with her husband Steven Deming, who also is an artist.
+His cartoons are funny, charming and he has a real talent for drawing.
 They were both born & raised in Connecticut where they met in 1972 as teenagers.
-When a mutual friend reconnected them in 2004, a fateful phone call rekindled their friendship.
-A whirlwind courtship ensued!
-It was followed by their wedding in 2005…
+When a mutual friend reconnected them in 2004, one fateful phone call rekindled their friendship and a whirlwind courtship ensued!
+This was followed 8 months later by their wedding in 2005… Click on the photo below to read more of their story.